Bouckville in Madison County, New York — The American Northeast (Mid-Atlantic)

 Erected by The Leland Family.

 Location.
 42° 52.771′ N, 75° 34.313′ W. Marker is in Bouckville, New York, in Madison County.
 Marker is at the intersection of Fargo Road (New York State Route 26) and New York State Route 46, on the left when traveling west on Fargo Road.
+Marker is mounted at eye-level on a pole and located at the southeast corner of the intersection.
 Touch for map.
-Marker is mounted at eye-level on a pole and located at the southeast corner of the intersection.
 Marker is at or near this postal address: 3214 Fargo Road, Bouckville NY 13310, United States of America.
+Touch for directions.